“Saturn is conflict

 “Bye, Kenny—I’ll take good care of Seamus, for his sake.
 You do the same for yours…because I can’t imagine another woman ever actually putting up with you.”
 CLICK.

 Images of her, of her and Seamus in the mountains, cranking ice cream on front porch swings trammeled me.
 So quickly they dissolved in the Palm Garden smog.
 Suddenly all I could see was mahogany desolation, my dad and Uncle Early downing one last Blatz for the cab home, teetering out the swinging doors.
 I hammered the receiver, instantly re-popping in the dime for a local call.
 I whirled the dial oblivious to the numeric sequence, yet the number was up, just the same.

 “Hello, Sydney here, recordingly yours.
 But if you’d like to paint me a message, I’ll be sure to stroke you back…”

 SLAM.
+Double jeopardy anew.
 What was wrong with you, what the hell have you done?
-What kind of a man are you?!
+What kind of a man are you anyway?!
 I looked up to see my father pass through his tavern’s doors, arm around Uncle Early’s shoulders, flipping his cigar stub into the wind.
-I kicked open the phone booth door, to a Palm Garden packed to the railings—Ethel Waters seemingly reprising ‘Stormy Weather’ with Fletcher Henderson’s Orchestra in the smoke-gyved air.
+I kicked open the phone booth door to a Palm Garden packed to the railings—Ethel Waters seemingly reprising ‘Stormy Weather’ with Fletcher Henderson’s Orchestra in the smoke-gyved air.
 And here I was, so infinitely, abysmally beside myself.
-Whoa, was this what it meant to be Saturnized?

 Figured—what a fine time for the goddamn booth light to pop on…